Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 <br><br>

 > #### *Mutation*
-In mutation we take a parent and two variables, the mutation rate; that determs how much of the agent we will mutate and <br>
+In mutation we take a parent and two variables, the mutation rate; that determines how much of the agent we will mutate and <br>
-the muation-amplitude; that determens how much we will change that variable.<br>
+the mutaion-amplitude; that determines how much we will change that variable.<br>
 Mutation allows GA to avoid falling in to local minima and helps them explore the solution space.<br>
 Mutation is done bit by bit, but the mutation rate can change.
 It can go from 0% to 100%.
 However, the mutation is typically<br>
 around 1%.
 Anything much higher, will introduce too much randomness, anything less, and you<br>
 don’t get enough and the sample tends to stagnate.
 I went with a mutation rate of 1% and amplitude of 3%.<br>
-However do keep in mind the number is also depended on your q-factors if you have high renforcement number then its should be higher<br>
+However, do keep in mind the number is also depended on your q-factors.
+If you have  high reinforcement numbers then it should be higher;<br>
-if thy're low it should be lower.
+if they're lower, it should be lower.<br>

 <br>

 **Method**
 ---
-As mentiond previously I decide to split up the task in to 2 tasks; A navigation task and a Combat task.<br>
+As mentioned previously, I decided to split up the tasks into two; a navigation tast and a combat task.<br>
-The layout of the environment for both tasks changes depending on the task,<br>
+The layout of the environment for both tasks changes depending on the task.<br>
-The RL algorithm that I used is simplified version Q-Learning as it does not require a model of the environment, and it can handle problems with<br>
+The RL algorithm that I used is a simplified version Q-Learning as it does not require a model of the environment, and it can handle problems with<br>
 transitions and rewards without requiring adaptations.
 Our agent has 3 times 8 input nodes each one corresponding to one ray,<br>
 8 rays for looking for food or enemies, 8 for sensing the surrounding environment with, and 8 for accelerating and deccelerating <br>
 a view-angle between -45 and +45 degrees and a viewrange of 50 pixels.<br>